Frontenac County

 Frontenac County is a county and census division of the Canadian province of Ontario.
 It is located in the eastern portion of Southern Ontario.
 The city of Kingston is in the Frontenac census division, but is separated from the County of Frontenac.

-Historical evolution
+History

 The county of Frontenac, situated within the Mecklenburg District, was originally created as an electoral district for the Legislative Assembly of Upper Canada in 1792 and its original limits were described as being:

 Mecklenburg was renamed as the "Midland District" in 1792.

 At the beginning of 1800, the County was reorganized as follows: